A Survey on Document-level Neural Machine Translation: Methods and Evaluation

-Most recently, Jwalapuram et al. \cite{Jwalapuram:19} proposed a specialised evaluation measure for pronoun evaluation which is trained to distinguish a good translation from a bad one based on pairwise evaluations between two candidate translations (with or without past context).
-The measure performs the evaluation irrespective of the source language and is shown to be highly correlated with human judgments.
-They also presented a targeted pronoun test suite that covers multiple source languages and various target pronouns in English.
-Both their test set and evaluation measure are based on actual MT system outputs. \\ \\ \textbf{Lexical cohesion.} Wong and Kit \cite{Wong:2012} extended the sentence-level evaluation metrics like BLEU \citep{Papineni:02}, METEOR \citep{Banerjee:05} and TER (Translation Edit Rate) \citep{Snover:06} to incorporate a feature that scores lexical cohesion.
-To compute the new score, they identify lexical cohesion devices via WordNet \citep{fellbaum:98} clustering and repetition via stemming, and then combine this score with the sentence-level one through a weighted average.
+Most recently, Jwalapuram et al. \cite{Jwalapuram:19} proposed a specialised measure for pronoun evaluation trained to distinguish a good translation from a bad one based on pairwise evaluations between two candidate translations (with or without past context).
+The evaluation is independent of the source language and is shown to be highly correlated with human judgments.
+They also presented a pronoun test suite that covers multiple source languages and various target pronouns in English.
+Both their test set and evaluation measure were based on actual MT system outputs. \\ \\ \textbf{Lexical cohesion.} Wong and Kit \cite{Wong:2012} extended the sentence-level evaluation metrics, like BLEU \citep{Papineni:02}, METEOR \citep{Banerjee:05} and TER (Translation Edit Rate) \citep{Snover:06}, to incorporate a feature that scores lexical cohesion.
+To compute the new score, they identify lexical cohesion devices via WordNet clustering \citep{fellbaum:98} and repetition via stemming, and then combine this score with the sentence-level one through a weighted average.
 They claimed that this new scoring feature increases the correlation of BLEU and TER with human judgments, but does not have any effect on the correlation of METEOR.
 Along similar lines, Gong et al. \cite{Gong:15} augmented document-level BLEU and METEOR\textsuperscript{\ref{note:doc-metric}} with a cohesion score and a gist consistency score using a weighted average.
 The cohesion score is computed based on simplified lexical chain, while the gist consistency score is based on topic model.